Obama pins recovery hopes on Europe's leaders

 "The good news is that a lot of the work we did back in 2009 and 2010 have put our financial system on a much more solid footing," Obama said.
 "Our insistence of increasing capital requirements for banks means that they can absorb some of the shocks that might come from across the Atlantic."

-(Additional reporting by Steve Holland and Laura MacInnis; Writing by Mary Milliken; Editing by David Storey and David Brunnstrom)
+(Additional reporting by Steve Holland; Writing by Mary Milliken; Editing by David Storey and Bill Trott)